 - (a) Unilateral employees hired prior to January 1, 2008, shall earn ten days paid vacation after one year of continuous service.
 Thereafter, he/she shall earn one additional day per year for each year of continuous employment to a maximum of twenty two days.
-Employees shall continue to earn vacation until the employee's length of service would provide additional vacation under paragraph (b) below, at which time they shall be placed on that schedule. - (b) Starting with their anniversary date in 2016, Unilateral employees hired after January 1, 2008, shall earn vacation according to the following schedule:
+Employees shall continue to earn vacation until the employee's length of service would provide additional vacation under paragraph (b) below, at which time they shall be placed on that schedule. - (b) Unilateral employees hired after January 1, 2008, shall earn vacation according to the following schedule: